MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/plan.md

 Much of the guidance in the Plan methodology focuses on the [five Rs of rationalizing your digital estate](../../digital-estate/5-rs-of-rationalization.md).
 This scenario narrows the primary focus of rationalization to the **data estate**, which is a subset of the overall digital estate.
 This plan will also look broader and deeper at the data estate than you might in other plans.
 Specifically, it must include plans for your overall analytics and [data governance](govern.md) required to support the desired maturity.

+### Strategic initiatives

 To properly rationalize your data estate, begin by aligning your business outcomes to each of your data initiatives.
 This alignment will aid in prioritization and a clear understanding of the value your can derive from each data initiative.
 Initiatives that represent little business value and present lesser complexity for migration, can easily be included in your cloud migration plan to deliver quick efficiency gains.
 Initiatives with the greatest business impact or technical complexity typically require richer planning to enable long-term innovation value.

 :::image type="content" source="./images/strategic-initiative.png" alt-text=" Diagram of strategic initiative." lightbox="./images/strategic-initiative.png":::

+### Prioritization

-To prioritize projects, it is critical to begin with an [inventory and benchmark of your data estate](../../digital-estate/inventory).
+To prioritize projects (like those pictured in the prior section), it is critical to begin with an [inventory and benchmark of your data estate](../../digital-estate/inventory.md).
 Tools like Azure Migrate can be used to capture rich benchmarking data from the infrastructure and data assets in your estate.
 This data can aid in tracking progress and measuring success.
 With this data, you can also quantify the exact investment needed for people, process, and technology.

 A mapping of the business impact (from your strategic business outcomes) and technical complexity (from your data estate inventory) will identify waves of cloud adoption efforts to aid in prioritization of data projects.